Nameless Rumia's Wiki

 CSS/HTML tags

-For the most part, non-Japanese websites don't render Shift_JIS art correctly, so you will either have to mess with CSS files, the <style> tag, or the style="" attribute, and use something that looks like:
+For the most part, non-Japanese websites don't render Shift_JIS art correctly, so you will either have to mess with the CSS files/rules, the <style> tag, or the style="" attribute, and inject something that looks like:

 font-size: 16px;